 Inkaterra hotels are well known in Peru and abroad for offering truly authentic, unique and inspiring experiences to discerning visitors.
-Having stayed at three Inkaterra hotels during my recent visit of the country, I am now officially a fan.
+Having stayed at three Inkaterra hotels during my recent visit to the country, I am now officially a fan.
 José Koechlin von Stein in this interview tells us how Inkaterra hotels go beyond offering luxury accommodation but rather use it as a means for supporting biodiversity conservation and community wellbeing.

-José, Inkaterra hotels are widely considered the benchmark for sustainable hospitality.
+José, Inkaterra hotels are widely considered the benchmark for a sustainable hospitality.
 Do you remember what got you interested in focusing your career on tourism and conservation?

 My bond with nature and ecology began at a very early age.
 As a child, I lived in a small fishery in coastal Naplo in Southern Peru.
-My childhood was then in a farm, near Lima.
+My childhood was then on a farm, near Lima.
 At the age of ten, I volunteered on trips that took me to the Amazon, and a second one to Cusco, Puno, Arequipa and Nazca.
 It was a Jesuit mission organized by my school, Colegio La Inmaculada.

-We travelled in two vans with loudspeakers to announce our arrival in streets and main squares.
+We travelled in two vans with loudspeakers to announce our arrival in the streets and main squares.
 We carried a portable cinema to screen over any wall old films starring Charlie Chaplin or Laurel and Hardy, to communities where there was no electricity nor running water.
 Places where development had not arrived yet.
 Each region of Peru has its own unique landscape and biodiversity, and I was completely captivated by the culture and wildlife we encountered.
 This childlike amazement has stayed with me, and we try to share it with our guests at each Inkaterra property.